authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 Minimal setup
 -------------

 #.
-Install a JRE 11 if you don't have one already, using either of these two methods depending on your JDK preference:
+Install a JRE 17 LTS if you don't have one already, using either of these two methods depending on your JDK preference:

-   * For OpenJDK: ``$ sudo apt install openjdk-11-jre``
+   * For OpenJDK: ``$ sudo apt install openjdk-17-jre``
 #.
-Install Tomcat 9: ``$ sudo apt install tomcat9``.
+Install Tomcat 10 (Ubuntu 23.04 or later): ``$ sudo apt install tomcat10``.
 #.
 Each AuthzForce Server version number has the form MAJOR.MINOR.PATH (Semantic Versioning).
 Identify the latest binary (Ubuntu package with ``.deb`` extension) release of AuthzForce Server
    on `Maven Central Repository <https://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-server-dist/>`_ that matches the MAJOR.MINOR version of this documentation.
    This is the current latest software version to which this documentation version applies.